Updated: 20-11-2025 at 3:30 PM

-The Telecom Regulatory Authority of India (TRAI), being the apex regulator for broadcasting frameworks, issues changes and amendments from time to time.
-These changes ensure that the financial and social ecosystem of the audience, service providers and the country in general is adhered to.
+The Telecom Regulatory Authority of India (TRAI), being the apex regulator for broadcasting and telecommunications, frequently issues updates to its policies to maintain transparency and fairness.
+These amendments ensure that the financial and social interests of consumers, service providers, broadcasters, and the entire ecosystem remain balanced.

 While announcing that the Network Capacity Fees (NCF) will be decided by the interplay of market forces, the Regulator removed ceilings of Rs 130 for 200 channels and Rs 160 imposed on over 200 channels.

-TRAI further clarified that NCF can be charged by the operators by considering various combinations such as channels, region, customer class, etc. This will provide for a reasonable revenue generation for service providers.
+TRAI further clarified that NCF can be charged by the operators by considering various combinations, such as channels, region, customer class, etc. This higher flexibility is in line with the TRAI new rules for recharge 2025 framework, which emphasises market competitiveness.

 The TRAI, in a bid to increase benefits for both the stakeholders, i.e., consumers and Distribution Platform Operators (DPOs), has increased the percentage of discounts that can be offered to the consumers.